FreeElephants/rest-daemon/docs/SWAGGER.md

 ```
 ## CLI Tool

-Use `vendor/bin/rest-daemon generate:routes:swagger` for generator routing configuration from annotations in your sources.
+Use `vendor/bin/rest-daemon generate:routes:swagger` to generate routing configuration from annotations in your sources.